-- Use the right communication channel based on the need for immediacy and intimacy.
+- Use the right communication channel based on the need for immediacy and connectivity.

-- As soon as the channel doesn’t produce results, escalate to a more immediate, more intimate channel.
+- As soon as the channel doesn’t produce results, escalate to a more immediate, more connected channel.

 - Escalate before the client does to demonstrate urgency and concern.

 Following these three guidelines will help you maintain high quality communication with your clients and your team, reduce misunderstandings, and help you drive issues to resolution faster.